iamVaibhavPatil/Python/README.md

 3. sort() - in place sorting for the list.
 It does not return new list.
 It will sort the existing list.
 4. reverse() - reverse the list.
 This is also in place method.

 Use list when objects are order sequence and when we need to get object by index or perform slicing.
+We can use **sorted(list)** method to sort list which return new list.

 ## Dictionaries - dict
 Dictionaries are un ordered mapping for storing key-value pairs.
 This key-value mappings allows user to quickly grab objects without needing to know the index location.